jacobgarcia/salesforce-submitter/README.md

 It uses a cron job with the help from `node-cron` and `forever`.

+The tool uses node-notifier to alert you directly in your system when it's running.

 ## Requirements

 Create a .env at root directory containing the following constants: